What are varicose veins?

 Varicose veins surgery involves disconnecting and removing the superficial veins from the deep veins, using a cut on your groin or the back of your knee.

 For the following treatments, research is still being carried out and we do not yet know how effective they are in the long term.

 What does the operation involve?

 Your surgeon will insert a catheter (tube) into the great or small saphenous vein.
-They will pass a laser fibre through the catheter and up to where the saphenous and deep veins meet.
-Your surgeon will use laser energy to cause the saphenous vein to close.
+They will pass a laser fibre through the catheter and up to the point where the saphenous and deep veins meet.
+Your surgeon will slowly remove the catheter and laser fibre while laser energy pulses are sent down the fibre.
+The laser energy causes the saphenous vein to close.